pyro-kinetics/pyrokinetics/docs/howtos/linear_outputs.rst

 	pyro.load_gk_output()
     data = pyro.gk_output

 Here we have loaded up the ``data`` object.
-More information about this can be obtained by printing
+More information about this can be obtained by printing:

 .. code-block:: python